From May 4th 2022, all Half Day DMZ tours are now open!Book Now

-Our DMZ tours from Seoul offer a truly unique and unforgettable Korean experience.
+Our DMZ tour from Seoul offers a truly unique and unforgettable Korean experience.
 Glimpse into North Korea from across the most heavily fortified border in the world!
-But be sure to be on your best behaviour, as this is a politically sensitive and military controlled area.
+But be sure to be on your best behaviour, as this is a politically sensitive and military-controlled area.
 This tour is not to be missed!

 A Brief History and Introduction to the DMZ

 Korea is a divided nation.
 Since 1953 a 4 km wide stretch of no man’s land, known as the Korean Demilitarized Zone (DMZ), has separated South and North Korea.
 This buffer zone has become the most heavily fortified and guarded border in the world.